Published on: 10 April 2014 | Last updated: 25 March 2018

-Italy has a huge number of banks and even small villages will often have an ATM (Bancomat).
-But if you are going somewhere remote it's probably a good idea to have enough cash to last you a two or three days.
+Italy has a huge number of banks and even small villages will often have an ATM (Bancomat), but if you are going somewhere remote it’s probably a good idea to have enough cash to last three or four days.

 My budget for travelling in Italy is 60 euros a day — mainly camping, but normally eating out and staying in the occasional hotel.
 If there’s more than one of you, or you cook for yourselves then you could live for less than that.

 |gelato||1.5 — 2€|

 |picnic lunch from a deli||5€|

 |lunch in a bar or restaurant — menu fisso||12€|